maykinmedia/objects-api/docs/admin/objecttype.rst

 Creating and changing object types are common tasks for the Objecttypes API.
 :ref:`api_usage` describes how to do it with HTTP requests.
-But you can also use the admin interface to create, publish and update object types.
+But you can also use the Objecttypes admin to create, publish and update object types.

 Create an object type
 ---------------------